ezerilli/fast_MRI/README.md

 state-of-the-art unrolled models typically requires 3 days of training on an Nvidia GPU with 16 GB of memory.

+### PROPOSAL

+#### Team:

+Learner

+#### Facebook Project:

+Yes

+#### Project Title:

+fastMRI

+#### Project Summary:

+Magnetic resonance imaging (MRI) scans are one of the most powerful imaging modalities for medical image diagnosis due to their adaptability and unparalleled soft tissue contrast.
+The cost of MRI being high is due to extended acquisition times required by the procedure, which can reach up to 1 hours.
+As such, shortening MRI examinations ( fastMRI ) - while maintaining its high image quality and soft tissue contrast - is a topic of significant interest to the medical community.
+Decreasing MRI scan time would reduce the cost and also increase the scope of applying MRI use in areas where imaging modalities are used due to cost and time limitations of MRI.
+Deep neural networks (DNNs) are a potential technique by which fastMRI can be achieved without compromising on the quality of the Image.
+DNNs are supervised Machine Learning techniques with a more sustainable approach for training MRI models would be to use self-supervision on already-subsampled data.

+#### Approach:

+1. Replicate the SSL approach presented in https://arxiv.org/abs/1912.07669
+2. Using the paper https://arxiv.org/abs/1811.08839 and fastMRI dataset reimplement the fastMRI implementation at https://github.com/facebookresearch/fastMRI using Baseline U-Net models to scaleup for all datasets including knee and brain imaging.
+3. Analyze and replicate data reconstruction methods in https://arxiv.org/abs/1902.03051

 ### REFERENCES

 - [1] Sodickson, Daniel K., and Warren J. Manning.
 "Simultaneous acquisition of spatial harmonics (SMASH): fast imaging with radiofrequency coil arrays."
 Magnetic resonance in medicine 38.4 (1997): 591-603.